 The fall semester ends in roughly one month, and I can already see the stress building amongst the students.
 Their end-of-term projects and finals wait on the horizon, fatigue shows on their face, and their “bright-eyed” enthusiasm has dimmed just slightly.

-They desperately need a break, yet they continue to power through, struggling to balance their studies, extracurriculars, work, and a social life.
+They desperately need a break, yet they continue to power through, struggling to balance their studies, extracurriculars, work, and social life.
 (Sound familiar, my busy-awesome friends?)

 As a professor, I see these same trends unfold every semester, and as an advocate for self-care and healthy work-life boundaries, I strive to remind my students about the importance of rest.